heshamahmed-3ddx/google-authz-3ddx/docs/reuse-guide.md

-# Reuse Guide: Using Google AuthZ 3DDX for Future Projects
+# Reuse Guide: Using InsightHub for Future Projects

 ## Overview
-This guide explains how to adapt and reuse the Google AuthZ 3DDX authentication and authorization system for other applications or organizations.
+This guide explains how to adapt and reuse the InsightHub authentication and authorization system for other applications or organizations.

 ---